genboy/Festival/README.md

 3. Then restart again, now areas.json, levels.json and config.json in Festival (root) folder are used.

 ( or download latest stable version [@ poggit https://poggit.pmmp.io/p/Festival](https://poggit.pmmp.io/p/Festival) - no Festival menu, only command usage)

+**Management UI in game**:
+command **hold magic item** or ** /fe menu** (ui, form, data) ( default magic item 201 - Purpur Pillar block - change in config management) When using the form you need to **use the magic item to tab area positions**.
+You can swapp item to build/break during area position 1 and 2 selection.

+Or use the commands as shown in the usage image (now with Multi wORd FULLY CapitAlized nameS possible)

+  **Create area** with **menu**:

+    You can use cmd '/fe menu' or just hold the magic item (purpur block/your selected item/block).
+Then if you choose create area you should tab the positions with the magic item.
+    After tab pos1 you may use other blocks to build etc. and then hold the magic item again to tab pos2.
+Directly after tab pos2 the menu should come back to name your area.

+ **Create area** with **commands**:

+    Use /fe pos1 and /fe pos2 to tab the positions, after pos2 you need '/fe create area ' to finnish the area creation.

+Here after both commands and menu can be used to manage the area.

 ---
 ## Info